mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 ## Retrospective
 Please answer the following questions:

-1. What is the reason of the design thinking phase "test” and how does it work?
+1. What is the reason of the Design Thinking phase "test” and how does it work?
-2. Which methods you can use in this phase?
+2. Which methods can you use in this phase?
 3. Do you think feedback grid techniques are useful for testing?